Are Sun Tunnels Worth It?

 Attley's bathroom after

-Surprising perks of Velux Sun Tunnels
+Surprising Perks of VELUX Sun Tunnels

-We were pleasantly surprised by a couple of things with our Velux Sun Tunnels.
-First of all, you can add a solar night light to each sun tunnel which is so cool (and makes the sun tunnel eligible for a “Solar Electric Property” Federal tax credit).
-The VELUX Solar Night Light captures available sunlight to charge its concealed battery, which then powers the night light’s LED bulbs after dark.
-And it fits inside your sun tunnel so you can't even see it.
-We have one in each of our sun tunnels and they provide a perfect soft glow at night so you can see without having to turn on a bright light.
+The VELUX Solar Night Light captures available sunlight to charge its concealed battery, which then powers the night light's LED bulbs after dark.
+And it fits inside your sun tunnel, so you donโ€™t even see it.
+We have one in each of our sun tunnels, and they provide a perfect, soft glow at night, allowing you to see without needing to turn on a bright light.

-The diffusers you can choose for your sun tunnels also give you some control over the appearance of your sun tunnels where they meet your ceiling and the temperature of the light that comes into your space.
-The daylight that the sun tunnels capture and reflect is quite cool (blueish).
 I thought the light felt a bit too cool for our home, so we added a neutral light diffuser to warm up the temperature of the light a bit.
 You can see a difference in the photo below.
-I'm still undecided about which I prefer, especially since the light changes quite a bit throughout the day as the angle of the sun shifts.
-It's totally a personal preference, but it's nice to have options!
+I'm still undecided about which I prefer, especially since the light changes significantly throughout the day as the sun's angle shifts.
+It's entirely a matter of personal preference, but it's nice to have options!

 Wondering how I approach transforming rooms and spaces in our home?
-Check out Designer in a Binder®.
+Check out Designer in a Binderยฎ.

 designer in a binder--the affordable and simple way to decorate your home